oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 > [!Important]
 > * It is recommended to execute createTenancyConfig.py with a single <customer_name> within that container.
 Even if it is run multiple times with different customer names, Jenkins will only be configured for <customer_name> used while first time successful execution of the script.
-> * If there is a new region subscription to the tenancy at a later stage of time, createTenancyConfig.py should be re-run by keeping the same details in tenancyconfig.properties(details like <customer_name>, <auth_mechanism> etc).
-It will just create a new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` and will keep the existing regions directories as is.
+> * If there is a new region subscription to the tenancy at a later stage of time, createTenancyConfig.py must be re-run by using the same tenancyconfig.properties file that was originally used to create the configuration.
+Re-execution will create new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` and will commit the latest terraform_files folder to DevOps GIT repo.

 ### **Step 1 - Exec into the Container**:
 * Run  ```docker ps```.